-The U.S. National Estuary Program (NEP) was established by Congress in 1987 under the Clean Water Act and is administered by the US Environmental Protection Agency (EPA) to protect and restore estuaries along the coast of the United States.
-In 1995, former Governor Lawton Chiles submitted a nomination that 4,700 square miles of Central and Southwest Florida, including multiple estuaries and watersheds from Venice to Bonita Springs to Winter Haven, be designated as Estuaries of National Significance.
-This nomination was accepted into the NEP as the Charlotte Harbor National Estuary Program (CHNEP) on July 6, 1995.
+National Estuary Program (CHNEP) on July 6, 1995.
 In 2019, the CHNEP area was expanded by 716 square miles to include the upper Caloosahatchee River basin, and the program name was changed to the Coastal & Heartland National Estuary Partnership (CHNEP) to better reflect the multiple estuaries and inland communities it serves (Figure 1).
 CHNEP is one of 28 NEPs throughout the United States, and one of four in Florida (along with Tampa Bay, Sarasota Bay, and Indian River Lagoon NEPs).

-The 28 NEPs nationwide each develop and implement Comprehensive Conservation and Management Plans (CCMPs), which are long-term strategic plans that contain actions to address water quality and living resource challenges and priorities as defined by local, city, state, federal, private, and non-profit stakeholders.
-The CCMP is the strategic plan that guides the development of annual work plans and budgets to fulfill the purpose of a National Estuary Program, to protect and restore the water quality and ecological integrity of estuaries of national significance.
+The 28 entities in the National Estuary Program (NEP) nationwide each develop and implement Comprehensive Conservation and Management Plans (CCMPs), which are long-term strategic plans that contain actions to address water quality and living resource challenges and priorities as defined by local, city, state, federal, private, and non-profit stakeholders.
+The CCMP is the strategic plan that guides the development of annual work plans and budgets to fulfill the purpose of a National Estuary Program-to protect and restore the water guality and ecological integrity of estuaries of national significance.
 The first CHNEP CCMP was approved in 2000 and updated in 2008, 2013, and 2019.

-Each NEP has a Management Conference (MC) that consists of diverse stakeholders and uses a collaborative, consensus-building approach to implement the CCMP.
+Each NEP has a Management Conference (MC) that consists of various stakeholders and uses a collaborative, consensus-building approach to implement the CCMP.
 Moreover, each MC ensures that the CCMP is uniquely tailored to the local environmental conditions and is based on local input, thereby supporting local priorities.
-CHNEP brings together local public and private organizations and citizens into a formal partnership charged with developing and implementing its CCMP to address environmental issues throughout the CHNEP area.
+The CHNEP brings together local public and private organizations and citizens into a formal partnership charged with developing and implementing its CCMP to address environmental issues throughout the CHNEP area.
 In this way, the Partnership is designed to ensure it serves its governmental partners as well as the communities in its service area at large.